Be Prepared As you visit, do your part to keep Utah Forever Mighty. Learn more

 Eclectic menu of made-from-scratch, slow-cooked dishes of pasta, fish, chicken, beef and lots of greens, including gluten-free and vegan options.

 Without any coffee, Cooper sustained conversation and boundless enthusiasm from 7 a.m. until after sundown.
-That's the benefit, he says, of not being a coffee drinker: You have the ability to hop out of bed and get right to it.
-That energy matters because it's a foundation of his business model.
+That's the benefit, he says, of not being a coffee drinker: You can hop out of bed and get right to it.
+That energy matters because it's the foundation of his business model.
 He'll always graciously and enthusiastically welcome anyone to his restaurant, and demands the same of his staff.

 "With the fiber of my being, I get it.
 I understand the experience because I've been on the other side of the equation.
 You're excited to be here.
 And I love people.
 It's like a drug.
 You meet these people from all over the world and you're sharing in their joy."